kreative-kat/ko_ug_draft_conversion/README.md

     *   Kontain Kernel Module (KKM) (included in the Kontain release)

 ## Installing Kontain
+Kontain can be installed directly on the host or in a VM.

 For a quick and easy way to start exploring Kontain, we recommend using the pre-configured [Kontain Ubuntu VM available from Vagrant Cloud](https://app.vagrantup.com/kontain/boxes/beta2-kkm).
 The Vagrant VM brings fully functional Kontain onto your desktop or laptop and provides a stable platform for exploration and validation:

 *   Ubuntu 20.10